 For many people, their day won’t end without watching a couple of YouTube videos.
 Users across the globe face YouTube problems from time to time.
-Some cannot play YouTube videos on their desktops, or some face issues with the YouTube app.
+Some cannot play YouTube videos on their desktops, and some face issues with the YouTube app.
 If you fall in the latter category, then you have landed in the right place.

 Because in this post, we will give you a bunch of methods that you can apply to fix YouTube not working on the Android problem.
 Let us take a look at the solutions right away.

 If you face any of the below-mentioned errors or notifications while using the YouTube Android app, then you can follow this guide and apply the fixes.

 - This video is unavailable.

 - Something went wrong.
 Tap to Retry.